-Through regular data analysis, each Head of Year identifies pupils within the year group who are achieving the top levels/ grades across a range of subjects.
-These pupils are then included in the 'horizons' group and the Head of Year plans tasks specifically aimed at increasing challenge and aspiration amongst their horizons pupils.
+Through regular data analysis, each More able and Talented Co-Ordinator identifies pupils within the year group who are achieving the top levels/ grades across a range of subjects.
+These pupils are then included in the 'horizons' group and the Head of Year, along with the MAT co-ordinator plan tasks specifically aimed at increasing challenge and aspiration amongst their horizons pupils.

 In addition to this, each department is asked to set criteria which helps them to identify pupils who are more able or talented in their individual subject.
+These criteria can be found in the MAT folder of the St. Illtyd's Staff OneDrive.

-When pupils have been identified, the honours programme leader co-ordinates and promotes these names and makes this register of pupils accessible to all staff.
-Subject leaders are asked to regularly update this register and ensure that these pupils are catered for both in and out of lessons.
+When pupils have been identified, the MAT coordinator promotes these names and makes this register of pupils accessible to all staff.
+Subject leaders are asked to regularly refer to this register and inform the MAT coordinator of any changes that need to be made to ensure that these pupils are catered for both in and out of lessons.